arthurwty/wi21-cse110-lab4/part1/part1.md

 #### 17.
 Goodbye. in the first condition, it return false since 2 != true, and same as the second condition.

+#### 19.
+we iterate the input array in the for loop, each time we call callback function, which is dosomething with parameter(array[i] and another function. the input function will have the input value x mutilpyied by 2, and dosomething will call this input function with the parameter array[i] + 2.
+Therefore, 2*(array[i]+2) will be added into the newArr each time we iterate in the for loop.
+And the final answer would be [6,8,10]

+#### 21.
+1
+4
+3
+2